Anita Page: Silent films and early talkies

-Page entered films with the help of friend, actress Betty Bronson.
+Page entered films with the help of a friend, actress Betty Bronson.
 A photo of Page was spotted by a man who handled Bronson's fan mail who was also interested in representing actors.
 With the encouragement of her mother, Page telephoned the man who arranged a meeting for her with a casting director at Paramount Studios.
 After doing a screen test for Paramount, she became among the first residents of the Chateau Marmont.
 Page was offered contracts by both studios and selected MGM, "because they were so good for female actresses.
 If you ask me, MGM was the studio."

 Page's first film for MGM was the 1928 comedy-drama Telling the World, opposite William Haines.
-Her performance in her second MGM film, Our Dancing Daughters (1928) opposite Joan Crawford was a success and it inspired two similar films in which they also co-starred, Our Modern Maidens and Our Blushing Brides.
+Her performance in her second MGM film, Our Dancing Daughters (1928) opposite Joan Crawford, was a success that inspired two similar films in which they also co-starred: Our Modern Maidens and Our Blushing Brides.
 "I used to say that we're going to be 'The Galloping Grandmothers' at the rate we're going with these pictures," she reminisced in 1993.

-The Broadway Melody (1929) is considered among her more successful films, and it won Best Picture at the Academy Awards.
-Page transitioned to sound films, but she criticised the total loss of silent films.
+The Broadway Melody (1929) is considered among her more successful films; it won Best Picture at the second annual Academy Awards.
+Page transitioned to sound films, although she criticized the total loss of silents.
 "In my opinion, silents were much better than talkies.
 One thing you had was mood music, which you could have playing throughout your scene to inspire you.
 My favorite song was 'My Heart at Thy Sweet Voice' from Samson and Delilah.
 I never seemed to tire of it.
 The trouble with talkies was, they let you have the music, but they'd stop it when you had to talk, and it was always a let down for me."

 When not working on films, she was busy with studio photographer George Hurrell creating publicity shots.
 She was one of his early subjects, and her photograph was his first to be published.
-MGM played up her heritage in these press releases such as this 1932 blurb: "She is that rarest and most interesting type of beauty,” ...
-“A Spanish blonde", and dubbed her "a blonde, blue-eyed Latin".
+MGM played up her heritage in these press releases such as this 1932 blurb: "She is that rarest and most interesting type of beauty...A Spanish blonde" and dubbed her "a blonde, blue-eyed Latin".

+During the early 1930s, she was one of Hollywood's busier actresses.
 She was the leading lady to Lon Chaney, Buster Keaton, Robert Montgomery, Clark Gable and others.
-During the early 1930s, she was one of Hollywood's busier actresses.
 She was involved romantically with Gable briefly during that time.
-At the height of her popularity, she was receiving more fan mail than any other female star, with the exception of Greta Garbo, and received several marriage proposals from Benito Mussolini in the mail.
+At the height of her popularity, she received more fan mail than any other female star except Greta Garbo and received several marriage proposals from Benito Mussolini in the mail.